mlochbaum/BQN/problems.md

 ## Solved problems

 Problems that existed in mainstream APL or a transitional BQN that have in my opinion been put to rest (while in some cases introducing new problems).
 Listed in reverse chronological order by time solved, by my recollection.

+### "Modifier" and "composition" terminology
+1-modifiers and 2-modifiers used to be called "modifiers" and "compositions", respectively, and sometimes "operators" collectively.
+The new names are much better, although they do leave a disconnect between the names for modifiers, and those for their inputs—"operands".

 ### Can't return from inner functions
 Fixed by adding block returns such as `label←` to jump out of a block with header name `label`.
 Hopefully these don't cause too many new problems.